FabienDufoulon/FabienDufoulon.github.io/_pages/cv.markdown

 ## Short CV

+* 2026-present: Maître de conférences at Bordeaux INP and LaBRI, Bordeaux, France.
-* 2023-now: Lecturer at Lancaster University, Lancaster, United Kingdom
+* 2023-2026: Lecturer at Lancaster University, Lancaster, United Kingdom.
 * 2021-2023: Postdoc at the University of Houston, Houston, Texas, USA.
 * 2019-2021: Postdoc at the Technion, Haifa, Israel.
 * 2016-2019: PhD in computer science, Paris-Saclay University, Orsay, France.